 Looking forward, we see Nike producing 10% annual earnings-per-share growth in the coming five-year period.
-Indeed, this image from the company’s website shows its commitment to growing, as it has for the entirety of its existence.

 Since the company’s founding, Nike has focused on growth at what seems to be any cost.
 Nike breaks out demand creation expense in its income statement to illustrate how much it is dedicated to creating the next generation of excellence in athletic apparel and footwear.

 The upside to this commitment is obvious; Nike has been able to grow its earnings by leaps and bounds at times in its history.